 Targeted woodland creation can restore the condition of riparian and aquatic habitat, reduce diffuse pollution and help improve the water environment.
 Land use change is increasingly being recognised by water regulatory authorities and others (such as the Climate Change Committee) as necessary to deliver Nature Recovery and national environmental objectives.
 Additionally there is an increasing confidence in the role of woodland creation with natural flood management to ‘slow the flow’ of rainfall runoff within a catchment and thus reduce downstream flood risk.
 Managing the risk of flooding to householders is a major challenge for the country and one that is expected to increase in the future with climate change.

 There is strong evidence to support woodland creation in appropriate locations to achieve water management and water quality objectives.
-However, opportunities for woodland planting are constrained by many factors, not least economics.
+However, opportunities for woodland planting are constrained by many factors, not least the economics.
 It’s therefore important that planting is targeted to the most effective locations where it can best benefit society.

 Opportunity mapping has been developed to identify priority locations to restore environmental system function, avoid unintentional consequences and promote more integrated catchment management.
 The method uses Geographical Information Systems (GIS) and can be applied across a range of scales; from a strategic national or regional assessment of the extent and distribution of opportunities down to the targeting of practical intervention within a catchment or planning at a farm scale.